-- Emergency services are covered without the need for prior authorization or the existence of a Contractor contract with the Emergency care provider.
-Emergency services must be available twenty-four (24)-hours-a-day, seven (7)-days-a-week subject to the "prudent layperson" standard of an Emergency medical condition, as defined in 42 CFR 438.114(b), 42 CFR 438.113(c), Section 1852(d)(2) of the Act, and IC 12-15-12.
-See Section 3.3 for more information. - Immunizations are self-referral to any IHCP-enrolled provider.
-Immunizations are covered regardless of where they are received. - Diabetes self-management services are available on a self-referral basis to any IHCP provider when the member obtains the services from an IHCP self-referral provider.
-The State expects to include Diabetes Prevention Programs as a self-referral service in the future. - Routine dental services may be provided by any in-network licensed IHCP dental provider who has entered into a provider agreement under IC 12-15-11. - 3.2 Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Services designed to improve the overall health of Medicaid and CHIP-eligible individuals from birth through the month of their 21st birthday.
-EPSDT/HealthWatch services are available for all Hoosier Care Connect members through the month of their 21st birthday.
-EPSDT/HealthWatch is a required component of Indiana Health Coverage Programs (IHCP) managed care and fee-for-service (FFS) programs for members who fall within the age range for EPSDT.
-Specific rules about EPSDT/HealthWatch services can be found in the IHCP Early and Periodic Screening, Diagnosis, and Treatment (EPSDT)/HealthWatch Provider Reference Module and the Indiana Administrative Code 405 IAC 5-15.
+The federally mandated Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, referred to as EPSDT in Indiana, is a preventive healthcare program designed to improve the overall health of Medicaid and CHIP-eligible individuals from birth through the month of their 21st birthday.
+EPSDT services are available for all Hoosier Care Connect members through the month of their 21st birthday.
+EPSDT is a required component of Indiana Health Coverage Programs (IHCP) managed care and fee-for-service (FFS) programs for members who fall within the age range for EPSDT.
+Specific rules about EPSDT services can be found in the IHCP Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) Provider Reference Module and the Indiana Administrative Code 405 IAC 5-15.
 The Contractor must provide all covered EPSDT services in accordance with 405 IAC 5-15-8.
 In covering well-child visits, the Contractor shall follow the latest standards from the American Academy of Pediatrics (AAP) Bright Futures Guidelines.
 In addition, EPSDT services include the provision of medically necessary services to members less than twenty-one (21) years old in institutions for mental disease (IMDs).
 All requests for EPSDT services not otherwise covered under the State Plan must be reviewed for medical necessity for eligible members.